“Laissez les bon temps rouler”

 It’s Fat Tuesday, the traditional day to feast to the max before the period of Lent when many of us give up something as well as spend time giving to others through ‘good works’.
 This is also the week of Mardi Gras in the U.S. and Carnival in Italy, Brazil, and other countries.

-At the end of the evening I enjoyed my first taste of the traditional Mardi Gras King Cake and was also the lucky winner of the piece of cake that had the baby Jesus figurine inside!
-The cake was superb and someday I’ll get my hands on a great recipe (there’s 100’s out there) and scratch it off my cooking and baking ‘bucket list’.
+At the end of the evening, I enjoyed my first taste of the traditional Mardi Gras King Cake and was also the lucky winner of the piece of cake that had the baby Jesus figurine inside!
+The cake was superb and I was lucky to have the host’s delicious recipe for this Mardi Gras specialty!

 Bananas and New Orleans just scream Bananas Foster, a traditional flaming dessert.
 After googling this theme, I found some wonderful Mardi Gras Bananas Foster Muffins!
 Except for a few changes, I prepared the muffins according to the recipe, but used my own cream cheese frosting recipe.
 The addition of more butter flavoring to the frosting really adds some New Orleans ‘bam’ to ordinary cream cheese frosting.

 I decided to drizzle the rum-sugar-cinnamon glaze on only 3 muffins and left the rest of the batch un-glazed.
-Both Mr. M. and P. and I were glad because we didn’t care for the overpowering rum flavor that dominated the deliciously light and flavorful muffins.
+After a taste test, both my husband and I thought the glaze had an overpowering rum flavor that dominated the deliciously light muffins.
 The glaze idea was fine, but the dark rum is something I’ll leave out in the future.
 I’ll certainly make these muffins again . . . guaranteed!
 They rival a family recipe and quite honestly, I like these banana muffins much better than the recipe we’ve always made!

 There’s a bit of rum flavor in the muffins too, but since they’ve were baked, the flavor is very, very subtle with the alcohol evaporating out.
 I imagine that one could also simply add rum flavoring if they are opposed to alcohol.